-Outside directors Atsuomi Obayashi and Mineo Fukuda and outside auditors Kazuo Yamamoto, Masaki Nishimura and Yoshinari Noguchi are deemed to have no potential conflicts of interest with ordinary shareholders and have been registered with the Tokyo Stock Exchange, Inc. as independent directors/auditors in accordance with the requirements thereof.
+Outside directors Mineo Fukuda and Hidetaka Fukuda and outside auditors Kazuo Yamamoto, Masaki Nishimura and Yoshinari Noguchi are deemed to have no potential conflicts of interest with ordinary shareholders and have been registered with the Tokyo Stock Exchange, Inc. as independent directors/auditors in accordance with the requirements thereof.

 Under PC DEPOT’s risk management system, internal and external risks to which we may be exposed are monitored and evaluated.

 The Company evaluates risk level based on its influence and emergency level, and reports risk to the Compliance Committee if necessary.
 A "Risk Management Team" is organized as needed, which institutes preventive measures according to risk level.

 Pursuant to the Companies Act Article 427 (1) and the provisions of the Articles of Incorporation, PC DEPOTS has concluded contracts with directors (excluding executive directors, etc.) and corporate auditors to limit the liability of said directors and auditors specified under Article 423 (1) thereof.